IN-DEPTH ANALYSIS

 Yes

-Our review of Trust & Will found that the service designed to simplify estate planning really does take only 15 minutes to complete.
+Our review found that the service designed to simplify estate planning really does let some users finish in as little as 30 minutes.

 When you click on Get Started, you’ll be presented with a list of options.
 Select all that apply to you, and the site will recommend a service that best suits your needs.
-You can, of course, head directly to one of three sections of the website and request an associated document.
+You can, of course, head directly to the trust or will plan pages, or use the quiz to find the right plan.

-So, let’s delve deeper into each of the Trust & Will features to see how it all works.
+So, let’s delve deeper into each of the features to see how it all works.

 Setting up a Trust-Based Estate Plan